-Key features of the new price control framework
+Key features of the AMP6 price control framework

-A key feature of the new price control framework is the development of outcomes, commitments and ODIs which affect all price controls.
+A key feature of the AMP6 price control framework is Ofwat's ambition to set allowances independently of companies' Business Plans, based on economic models of the costs of an efficient water company.
+This places the onus on companies to manage their business in such a way that is sustainable over the long term.
+Ofwat is moving to an 'outcome based' regulatory model and hence has put in place performance outcomes, commitments and ODIs which affect all price controls (other than retail non-household).
 These have been developed during the price review for each price control following extensive customer engagement and review by Ofwat.
 The outcomes apply at the Regulated Company level and describe the outcomes that customers wish to be delivered.
-The Thames Water outcomes are set out in Chapter 5A "Description of the TWU Financing Group".
+The Thames Water outcomes are set out in Chapter 5 "Description of the TWU Financing Group".
 For each outcome a series of appropriate commitments are established that set out the levels of performance that will be targeted in the current price control period.
-To incentivise delivery of these commitments, ODIs, either financial or reputational, are developed for each commitment.
+To incentivise delivery of these performance commitments, ODIs, either financial or reputational, are developed for each commitment.
 Where financial incentives apply, the unit rate of reward or penalty, and the bands in which the incentive applies, are also established.
 Companies will report on their performance against all incentives (financial and non-financial) on an annual basis.
-The main financial ODIs are described in Chapter 5A "Description of the TWU Financing Group" and the material risks for Thames Water arising from the ODIs are described in Chapter 1 "Risk Factors".
+The main financial ODIs are described in Chapter 5 "Description of the TWU Financing Group" and the material risks for Thames Water arising from the ODIs are described in Chapter 1 "Risk Factors".

-In addition to the company specific ODIs Ofwat has retained the industry wide Service Incentive Mechanism in AMP6.
+In addition to the company specific ODIs, Ofwat has retained in AMP6 the industry wide Service Incentive Mechanism ('SIM') that was introduced in AMP5 to measure and incentivise customer service performance.
 However it has made a number of modifications to the AMP5 scheme.
-The main change is that the weighting of the qualitative score has been increased to 75% (from 50%) and the weighting of the quantitative score has consequently decreased to 25%.
+The main change is that the weighting of the qualitative score has been increased to 75 per cent. (from 50 per cent.) and the weighting of the quantitative score has consequently decreased to 25 per cent (from 50 per cent.).